scottlaird/clickhouse-geocoding/README.md

 On my machine, it takes up to 30 seconds to create the `ip_trie` dictionary on first use, but after that updates shouldn't add substantial latency.
-The underlying geocoding data gets updates roughly once per month, and this will automatically update its view of the data roughly once per week.
+The underlying geocoding data gets updates monthly, and this will automatically update its view of the data roughly once per week.

 ## Usage